Skip to content

 For comprehensive examples including a generic game loop, see the User Guide — Using the Session Trait.

-Unreleased: Runtime Input Delay, Disconnect Behavior, and Graceful Peer Removal
+Unreleased: Runtime Input Delay, Disconnect Behavior, Graceful Peer Removal, and Spectator Divergence

-The forthcoming release introduces three closely related capabilities for P2PSession: runtime input-delay adjustment, configurable disconnect behavior, and explicit graceful peer removal.
-The features are additive: existing applications that build sessions with SessionBuilder::with_input_delay — see also Understanding Input Delay for the conceptual background — default DisconnectBehavior::Halt, and the legacy disconnect_player continue to work unchanged.
-The breaking-change implications are limited to exhaustive matches on a small set of public enums.
+The forthcoming release introduces fail-closed redundant spectator divergence plus three P2PSession capabilities: runtime input-delay adjustment, configurable disconnect behavior, and explicit graceful peer removal.
+The P2PSession behavior is additive or compatibility-preserving: existing applications that set input delay at construction time via SessionBuilder::with_input_delay keep working, sessions default to DisconnectBehavior::Halt, and the legacy disconnect_player continues to work unchanged.
+The spectator divergence behavior affects only failover spectators connected to redundant hosts that disagree.
+The breaking-change implications are limited to exhaustive matches on the public enums listed below.

 Backwards compatibility at a glance